 As a Teachers Pay Teachers seller, I’m a member of many TPT-focused Facebook groups.
 Often in these communities, teachers share that they want to start selling on Teachers Pay Teachers, but there’s something stopping them.
-It might be a lack of knowledge or a feeling that they’re not good enough.
+It might be a lack of knowledge or the feeling that they’re not good enough.
 But what is really stopping many is their fear.
 This book review is for teachers who want to become teacherpreneurs but just can’t get started.
 If that’s you, then go get Do It Scared by Ruth Soukup NOW.

 Disclosure: This post may contain affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products I personally use and love, or think my readers will find useful.